jest-community/eslint-plugin-jest/docs/rules/no-standalone-expect.md

 # No standalone expect in a describe block (no-standalone-expect)

-Prevents expects outside of a test or it block.
-An expect within a helper function (but outside of a test or it block) will not trigger this rule.
+Prevents `expect` statements outside of a `test` or `it` block.
+An `expect` within a helper function (but outside of a `test` or `it` block) will not trigger this rule.

 ## Rule Details

-This rule aims to eliminate expects that will not be executed.
-An expect inside of a describe block but outside of a test or it block or outside of a describe will not execute and therefore will trigger this rule.
-It is viable, however, to have an expect in a helper function that is called from within a test or it block so expects in a function will not trigger this rule.
+This rule aims to eliminate `expect` statements that will not be executed.
+An `expect` inside of a `describe` block but outside of a `test` or `it` block or outside of a `describe` will not execute and therefore will trigger this rule.
+It is viable, however, to have an `expect` in a helper function that is called from within a `test` or `it` block so `expect` statements in a function will not trigger this rule.

 Statements like `expect.hasAssertions()` will NOT trigger this rule since these calls will execute if they are not in a test block.